kevyabdi/Videotolink/replit.md

-# File Storage Telegram Bot
+# Telegram File Saver Bot

 ## Overview

-This is a Telegram bot built with Pyrogram that provides file storage and sharing capabilities.
-The bot allows users to upload files and receive unique sharing links, with administrative features for user management and statistics tracking.
+This is a Telegram bot built with Pyrogram that provides file upload, sharing, and management capabilities.
+The bot features a premium user system, usage analytics, admin controls, and permanent download links.
+It includes a Flask-based keep-alive server to maintain uptime and provides a web interface showing bot status.

 ## User Preferences